shintiabella/food-delivery-sql-analysis/README.md

 This project analyzes a food delivery dataset to uncover insights related to revenue performance, customer behavior, restaurant performance, and operational efficiency.

-The analysis was conducted using PostgreSQL for data extraction and transformation, followed by dashboard development in Looker Studio to visualize key business metrics and trends.
+The analysis was conducted using PostgreSQL for data extraction and transformation, followed by dashboard development in Data Studio to visualize key business metrics and trends.

 ---